 Absorption and redirection were the two methods used to reduce emission of noise through body vibration.
-Through the previously mentioned material sample testing combined with on-snow J-192 testing, it was found that a material consisting of various density foams and rubber with a reflective heat barrier, was the most effective.
+Through the previously mentioned material sample testing combined with on-snow J-192 testing, it was found that a material consisting of various density foams and rubber with a reflective heat barrier was the most effective.

 In an attempt to contain and redirect noise, all hood and side panel vents that were not necessary for engine compartment cooling were sealed.
-Those needed were fitted with scoops to reduce direct noise emission and maintain airflow through the engine compartment.
-To allow for ample airflow with substantial sound insulation installed new, larger, side panels were created out of carbon fiber.
+Those needed were fitted with thermally activated retractable scoops to reduce direct noise emission and maintain airflow through the engine compartment.
+To allow for ample airflow with substantial sound insulation installed, new larger stock panels were fitted.
 In addition to the added sound insulation room, these panels allowed for the creation of exhaust systems that would not have fit within the stock side panels.